-Located in Griffintown—a buzzing, creative area with a mix of converted warehouses and condo developments in southwestern downtown Montreal—Arbora will be the largest complex in the world built from mass timber.
-Built in three phases, when finished the 597,560 square-foot-project will include 273 condominiums, 30 townhouses and 130 rental units for a total of 434 residential units.
-The complex includes retail space on the ground floor of one of the three buildings.
-The project will offer sought-after flexible living choices in this former working-class Irish enclave, now home not only to dozens of condo projects but also art galleries, boutiques, brew pubs and restaurants.
+Located in Griffintown—a buzzing, creative area with a mix of converted warehouses and condo developments in southwestern downtown Montréal—Arbora is the largest complex in the world built from mass timber.
+The nearly 600,000 square-foot-project includes 273 condominiums, 30 townhouses and 130 rental units for a total of over 430 residential units.
+The project also offers retail space on the ground floor of one of the three buildings.
+Arbora offers sought-after flexible living choices in this gentrified neighborhood now home not only to dozens of condo projects but also art galleries, boutiques, brew pubs and restaurants.